AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

 	  - Would a different sized marble change your derived value of $g$?
 Why or why not?
     --->
 	- **Cases 1 & 2:**
 	  - What were your results for the horizontally-launched trajectories at the initial lower height and then higher height?
-Do your results overlap with your theoretical value?
-Why or why not?
+Do your results $x_{\text{case 2, experimental}} \pm \delta x_{\text{case 2, experimental}}$ overlap with $x_{\text{case 2, theoretical}}$?
+If not, what may be a physical reason why?
 	- **Case 3:**
 	  - What were your results for the trajectories from a non-zero angle(s) at the higher height?
 Do your results overlap with your theoretical value?
-Why or why not?
+Another way to think about it, does your uncertainty cover the magnitude of the difference between your experimental and theoretical values?
+If not, what may be a physical reason why?
+	- Were your bullseye targets (estimation) accurate to the experimental results; any bias towards being an over- or under-estimate?
+Back up your answer with your results.
+  - Please include an photo of your experimental data papers.

-- In a **paragraph** per experiment, summarize your error analysis.
+- In a **paragraph**, summarize your error analysis.
 Be qualitative, not only quantitative.
 Argue your conclusions with your data values.
 	- What is the precision of your equipment?
 	- What are possible systematic errors for today's experiments?
+  - What sources of error may contribute to larger scatter from each case (i.e. size of your estimated ellipse radius that represented $\delta x$)?
+  - How does your estimated uncertainty for Case 1 affect your theoretical distances for Cases 2 & 3, larger or smaller?
+Try, in your spreadsheet, changing your $x_{\text{case 1}}$ by its uncertainty, i.e. $x_{\text{case 1}} + \delta x_{\text{case 1}}$.
+How much bigger or smaller does your $x_{\text{case 2, theoretical}}$ and $x_{\text{case 3, theoretical}}$ become?
   <!---
 	- **Experiment 1:**
 		- What are the uncertainties of Experiment 1?
 		-  Does your experimental distance of the higher height agree with what you expected from your theoretical calculation?
 			- In other words, does $x_{\text{higher height, experimental}} \pm \delta x_{\text{higher height, experimental}}$ overlap with $x_{\text{higher height, theoretical}}$ (i.e. does your uncertainty cover the difference between the experimental and theoretical values?)?
       --->
-	- **Experiment 2:**
-		- What uncertainties might make this difference larger or smaller?
-		- Was your bullseye target (estimation) accurate to the experimental results?
-Back up your answer with your results.
-	- **Experiment 3:**
+	- **Cases 2 & 3:**
-		-  Does your experimental distance agree with what you expected from your theoretical calculation?
-		    - In other words, does $x_{\theta\text{, experimental}} \pm \delta x_{\theta\text{, experimental}}$ overlap with $x_{\theta\text{, theoretical}}$ (i.e. does your uncertainty cover the difference between the experimental and theoretical values?)?
-      - What uncertainties might make this difference larger or smaller?
+		- What uncertainties or sources of error might make the **difference** between your theoretical and experimental horizontal distances larger or smaller?
-      - Was your bullseye target (estimation) accurate to the experimental results?
-Back up your answer with your results.

 ## The Whiteboard